ch-stark/argocdpoliciesblog/why.md

 * Visual insight into sync status and history

+Advantages

+* RHACM can be use to install/configure ArgoCD consistently either on the Hub or on Managed-Clusters
+* You can enforce and monitor the settings of ArgoCD.

 * by deploying Policies (together with its Placementinfo) and using a simple ArgoCD-App (deployed on the Hub) you can bootstrap and consistently configure a whole fleet of Clusters advanced Templating features optimized for Multi-Cluster-Management which includes Secrets-Management)